Chehalis River Basin Flood Damage Reduction Project

 The public scoping period was held from September 28 through October 29, 2018, which is the first step in the EIS process.
 The purpose of scoping is to receive public input on the scope of the NEPA EIS to help identify project alternatives, probable significant adverse impacts, potential mitigation measures, and licenses or other approvals that may be required.
-Scoping comments will be summarized, and a NEPA scoping report will be issued later in 2018.
-The scoping report will summarize input received on what should be included in the draft EIS.
+Scoping comments have been summarized in the NEPA Scoping Report.
+The scoping report summarizes input received on what should be included in the draft EIS.

 USACE EIS Project Manager